Typical Git Workflow

 git push --set-upstream origin <branch-name>

-Check if commit exists in your local branch
+git push -u origin <branch-name>Check if commit exists in your local branch

-git branch -a --contains <commit-id>
+git branch -a --contains <commit-id>Rename your local branch

-git branch -m <old-branch-name> <new-branch-name>
+git branch -m <old-branch-name> <new-branch-name>Rename remote branch

 git push <remote-name> :<old-branch-name> <new-branch-name>

-git push origin -u <new-branch-name>
+git push origin -u <new-branch-name>Tagging

 Create a new tag

-git tag -a <tag-annotation> -m <tag-name>
+git tag -a <tag-annotation> -m <tag-name>Tag a commit

-Push a tag to upstream repository
+git tag -a <tag-annotation> <commit-ID>Push a tag to upstream repository

-Push all tags to upstream repository
+git push origin <tag-name>Push all tags to upstream repository

-Checkout to tag (Detached HEAD mode)
+git push origin --tagsCheckout to tag (Detached HEAD mode)

-Create a branch from a tagged commit and checkout to the branch
+git checkout <tag-name>Create a branch from a tagged commit and checkout to the branch

-git checkout -b <brach-name> <tag-name>
+git checkout -b <brach-name> <tag-name>Merging

 Merge one branch into another